scfischer/schmid-et-al-2022/README.md

 This is the source code of the _Alvin_ simulation software version 1.1, published in:

-Schmid K, Knote A, Mück A, Pfeiffer K, Mammen S von, Fischer SC.
-2021.
-Interactive, Visual Simulation of a Spatio-Temporal Model of Gas Exchange in the Human Alveolus. doi: 10.1101/2021.09.15.460416.
+Schmid, Kerstin, Andreas Knote, Alexander Mück, Keram Pfeiffer, Sebastian von Mammen, and Sabine C. Fischer.
+2022.
+‘Interactive, Visual Simulation of a Spatio-Temporal Model of Gas Exchange in the Human Alveolus’. _Frontiers in Bioinformatics_ 1.

-The latest version of _Alvin_ is always available at http://go.uniwue.de/alvin.
+You can download the application from the binaries folder or from http://go.uniue.de/alvin.
 If you use _Alvin_ or the source code, please cite the publication above.